Oil in bear market as supply rises, demand outlook weakens

-SINGAPORE (Reuters) - Oil markets stabilized on Friday but remained weak as rising supply and concerns of an economic slowdown pressured prices, with U.S. crude down by around 20 percent since early October.
+SINGAPORE (Reuters) - Oil stabilized on Friday after spending most of the week sliding, but markets remained weak as rising supply and concerns of an economic slowdown pressured prices, with U.S. crude down by around 20 percent since early October.

-U.S. West Texas Intermediate (WTI) crude oil futures were at $65.73 per barrel at 0629 GMT, 6 cents above their last settlement.
+U.S. West Texas Intermediate (WTI) crude oil futures were at $65.61 per barrel at 0741 GMT, 6 cents below their last settlement.
 WTI is set for a fifth weekly fall, down 4 percent so far this week.

 Both Brent and WTI have fallen by around 20 percent from the four-year highs they reached in early October.